The strong backreaction regime in axion inflation

 {\it \underline{Discussion}}.-- Observable CMB scales leave the Hubble radius during inflation, when the gauge dynamics is well described by the linear regime, and backreation is negligible.
 Backreaction becomes typically important towards the end of inflation, when large tensor~\cite{Sorbo:2011rz, Barnaby:2011qe, Cook:2013xea,Adshead:2013qp,Anber:2012du,Domcke:2016bkh,Bartolo:2016ami,Bastero-Gil:2022fme,Garcia-Bellido:2023ser} and scalar~\cite{Barnaby:2010vf,Barnaby:2011qe,Barnaby:2011vw,Cook:2011hg, Barnaby:2011qe,Linde:2012bt,Pajer:2013fsa,Bugaev:2013fya,Garcia-Bellido:2016dkw,Garcia-Bellido:2017aan,Domcke:2017fix,Cheng:2018yyr,Caravano:2022epk,Ozsoy:2023ryl} perturbations can be generated.
 These can lead to potentially observable quantities, such as a population of PBHs and a stochastic background of GWs, both crucial predictions to probe axion inflation scenarios.
 Therefore, it is of the utmost importance to describe correctly the system dynamics when backreaction cannot be neglected.

 In this Letter we report the results of using a gauge-invariant and shift-symmetric lattice formalism, capturing for the first time the inhomogeneity and full dynamical range during strong backreaction, till the end of inflation.
+We explore the parameter space $\alpha_{\Lambda} \gtrsim 15$, which has never been studied during the whole inflationary period while incorporating inhomogenous effects.
+Such large coupling regime is crucial to understand the generation of scalar perturbations during inflation, which later on lead to PBH formation.
+While GW production during preheating constrains the coupling down to $\alpha_{\Lambda}\lesssim 15$~\cite{Adshead:2019igv,Adshead:2019lbr}, this depends on the details of the last stages of inflation and of a potential early PBH dominated phase ensued after inflation~\cite{Domcke:2020zez}.
+As the strong backreaction inflationary phenomenology uncovered in our work is (likely) expected to affect this limit, the exploration of couplings beyond current preheating bounds becomes well justified and crucial to understand observational constraints of axion inflation.